 While not technically a car insurance law, Proposition 24 affects how carriers can use telematics data.
 Also known as the California Privacy Rights and Enforcement Act of 2020, Proposition 24 prevents businesses from using a consumer’s personal information, unless they otherwise approve.
 This includes location tracking that insurance telematics devices use.

 So, in simple terms, you must allow your insurer to use your data as an auto insurance rate factor.
 Otherwise, they may not use it to set your rates.
 Be sure to read the fine print when you sign up for a telematics program to avoid any unwanted usage of your data.

 No-Fault or Fault

 No-fault states are those that require coverages like MedPay and PIP, which will cover your injuries regardless of fault.
 California is not a no-fault state.
 Rather, it’s a fault or tort state.
-This means that a person needs to be found at-fault for an accident before their insurance covers the damages and injuries.
+This means that a person needs to be found at fault for an accident before their policy covers the damages and injuries.

 Although California doesn’t require you to buy no-fault insurance, such MedPay or PIP, they could still be a good idea.
 Medical bills can cost thousands of dollars.
 These coverages will help ensure that you don’t have to pay any money out of pocket.

 A total loss is where the damages from an accident cost more than your car is worth.
 Insurers will declare your car to be a total loss if it exceeds a threshold of damage.
 In many states, this threshold is when the damages reach a certain percentage of the car’s value.